Covid-19 information here

 The advice for everyone is to follow this guidance.

-- The most common symptoms of COVID-19 are recent onset of a new continuous cough or a high temperature or a loss of, or change in, normal sense of taste or smell (anosmia).
+- The most common symptoms of COVID-19 are the recent onset of a new continuous cough or a high temperature or a loss of, or change in, normal sense of taste or smell (anosmia).

 - If you develop these symptoms, however mild, or you have received a positive coronavirus (COVID-19) test result, then you should immediately self-isolate stay at home for at least 10 days from when your symptoms started.
 If you live with others, all other household members who remain well must stay at home and not leave the house for 10 days.
-See the stay at home guidance for further information.
+See the stay-at-home guidance for further information.

 - You do not need to call NHS 111 to go into self-isolation.
 If you feel you cannot cope with your symptoms at home, or your condition gets worse, or your symptoms do not get better after 10 days, then use the NHS 111 online service.
 If you have do not have internet access, you should call NHS 111.
 For a medical emergency dial 999